Crossgate Community Partnership

 On May 3rd, residents of Durham City go to the polls to elect a new Parish Council.
 Crossgate Community Partnership supported the campaign to win representation for the previously unparished City of Durham, and while we are non-partisan and do not support any individual candidate(s), we are anxious to see a successful and well-contested election.

-Crossgate residents live in the wards of Elvet and Gilesgate (which will have six councillors) and Neville's Cross (eight councillors).
+Crossgate residents live in the wards of Elvet and Gilesgate (which has 15 candidates for six places listed on the County Council website) and Neville's Cross (24 candidates for eight councillors, listed here).
+Electors in those wards have six and eight votes respectively, and can vote for one or more candidates up to that total.
 Further information about the election, how to stand and how to vote, can be found on the County Council website.

 Living out in Crossgate?
 Download the Council's Student Life App for information on rubbish and recycling (including bin collection dates for your street), accommodation, events in Durham, personal safety, health, wellbeing and lots more!

 We no longer start our meetings with a PACT (Police and Communities Together) session; there are regular PACT meetings covering the whole of the Durham City area.
-The next PACT meeting for Neville's Cross is on Thursday 19th April at 6.00 pm in Ustinov College Café; and there is a full list of PACT meetings on the Police website.
+The next PACT meeting for Durham City is at 6.00 pm on Wednesday 2nd May in Elvet Riverside 1; and there is a full list of PACT meetings on the Police website.

 PCSO Rebecca Carey, University Liaison Officer, has confirmed that any complaints of antisocial behavious by students should be referred to the police, and that excessive noise after 23.00 is unacceptable and should be logged (dial 101, and take note of incident number).
 The University no longer takes responsibility for the behaviour of students living outside colleges.
 Or e-mail Rebecca: ( ).
 Calling the police enables them to log incidents, so that there is a public record.